effelow/bash-shell-configuration/README.md

 # Bash Shell Configuration

 ##  Description:
-This repo holds usefull bash shell client configurations.
+This repo holds useful bash shell client configurations.
 The .bash_profile contains a set of aliases and shell functions that eases your when life working with the terminal.

 ## Work from others